vcvpaiva/NLP-PT/README.md

-# Progresso em PLN em portugues
+# Portuguese NLP Resources

 This collection of links is to help me in my research on 'NLP in Portuguese'.
+First my own work, then work from others openly available.

 1. To begin with the talk I gave at Microsoft Research (PARGRAM meeting) in 2010 suggesting the use of LFG/XLE for Portuguese.
 The goal (reached) was to get a  XLE license for  FGV and, after a while, one for  Leonel Alencar (Univ.
 Ceara).